luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 3. **Legal Compulsion**: In some jurisdictions, you could be legally compelled to unlock your device
 4. **Screenshots**: While Signal can block screenshots on Android, it cannot prevent all forms of message capture

-As Bruce Schneier reminds us, "Security is a process, not a product."
+As [Bruce Schneier](https://www.schneier.com/) reminds us, "Security is a process, not a product."
 Signal is a powerful tool, but it must be part of a broader security mindset.
+Security researcher [Matt Blaze](https://bsky.app/profile/mattblaze.bsky.social) has written extensively about these limitations in his [Substack newsletter](https://mattblaze.org/).

 ## Integrating Signal Into Your Writing Workflow